Updated May 2025

 Main entry point

-Our main entry point still has the default structure and exports a component and service.
-Let's clean this up a bit.
+The main entry point still has the default structure, exporting a component and a service.
+Let’s simplify it.

 .